gagebenne/pydexcom/README.md

 <details>
 <summary>Where is this package being used?</a></summary>
 <br/>
-For now this package is mainly being used in the <a href="https://github.com/home-assistant/core/pull/33852">Dexcom home assistant integration</a>, but is generic enough to be used in lots of applications.
+For now this package is mainly being used in the <a href="https://github.com/home-assistant/core/pull/33852">Dexcom Home Assistant integration</a>, but is generic enough to be used in lots of applications.
-In fact, reddit user paulcole710 used it to track glucose levels <a href="https://www.tomshardware.com/news/raspberry-project-diy-dexcom-glucose-tracker">using a Raspberry Pi and e-ink display</a>.
+In fact, Reddit user paulcole710 used it to track glucose levels <a href="https://www.tomshardware.com/news/raspberry-project-diy-dexcom-glucose-tracker">using a Raspberry Pi and E Ink display</a>.
 </details>

 <details>